writetohoney/ai-in-public-sector/syllabus.md

 ### Accessibility and wellbeing

 This course aims to be as accessible as possible; students are encouraged to register with their institution's accessibility services and, if they wish, to speak with the instructor directly about accommodations.
-If you are struggling, please make use of your institution's mental-health and wellbeing resources — your wellbeing comes first.
+If you are struggling, please make use of your institution's mental-health and wellbeing resources.
+Your wellbeing comes first.

 ### Contacting the instructor